gkemmey/gray_matter/_posts/2019-08-02-how-i-added-stripe-to-skilltree-the-hard-way.md

 Luckily, this is the only Stripe-enabled form.
 Starting with a subscription when you don't have a credit card yet uses this exact same form, it just submits to a different place.

-The whole form, can be seen [here](https://github.com/gkemmey/nutmeg/blob/master/app/views/settings/billings/new.html.erb), so instead of copying the whole thing, let's look at some pieces.
+The form is a little lengthy, so instead of copying the whole thing we'll just look at some pieces of it, but the whole form can be seen [here](https://github.com/gkemmey/nutmeg/blob/master/app/views/settings/billings/new.html.erb).

 First up, here's how we generate the actual `<form>` tag: